snegastud/JavaScriptTheory/README.md

 >The main difference is in scope, reassignment, and redeclaration.

->`var` is function-scoped.
+>`var` is **function-scoped**.
 It can be redeclared and reassigned, which can sometimes lead to unexpected behavior.
 Because of that, we generally avoid using var in modern JavaScript.

->`let` is block-scoped.
+>`let` is **block-scoped**.
 It can be reassigned, but it cannot be redeclared within the same scope.
 I use let whenever a value needs to change during execution.

->`const` is also block-scoped.
+>`const` is also **block-scoped**.
 It cannot be redeclared or reassigned, so I use it for values that should remain constant throughout the execution.

 **Why don't you use var?**
 >`var` is function-scoped and allows both redeclaration and reassignment.
 In larger codebases, this can lead to accidental overwrites and make debugging more difficult.
 That's why modern JavaScript development generally prefers `let` and `const`.

+**what is variable scope?**
+>`Variable scope` Variable scope defines where a variable can be accessed in a program.
+We have block scope, function scope, and global scope.

+**Explain the each scope**
+>`function scope` function scope means a variable declared inside a function can only be accessed within that function."
+Give a tiny example, like a variable inside a function that's not accessible outside.

+>`block scope` it means a variable is only accessible inside a block, like an if statement or a for loop, and while switch.

+>`gobal scope` global scope means a variable declared outside all functions and blocks can be accessed from anywhere in the application.